- Applications open

 - be enrolled full time in an eligible Engineering degree for the duration your studies

 - achieve a minimum course grade point average (GPA) of 4 each semester

 - play a leadership role through active participation in the Women in Engineering program activities and events.

 - hold any other scholarship except an Equity Scholarship.
 If you have any questions about holding other scholarships, contact the Science and Engineering Faculty.

-Terms and Conditions for the 2020 Women in Engineering Scholarship are currently under review and will be updated shortly.
+Terms and conditions for the 2020 Women in Engineering Scholarship are currently under review and will be updated soon.